go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 and [this issue](https://github.com/golang/go/issues/28591)
 for why the two functions return different results.

-Please not that, the following function doesn't compile.
-Because the type of `&x` is `*T`, which is a pointer to a type parameter, instead of a pointer to an array.
+Please not that, the following function doesn't compile, because the type of `&x` is `*T`, which is a pointer to a type parameter, instead of a pointer to an array.

 ```Go